kera-cudmore/Boutique-Ado/README.md

 ### Project Goals

+Boutique Ado is a Business to Consumer (B2C) e-commerce site.

+The sites primary audience will be people who want to be able to shop for a variety of products in one place.

 ### User Stories

 | User Story ID | As a/an | I want to be able to ... | So that I can... |